jazzband/sorl-thumbnail/docs/template.rst

 ``crop``
 ~~~~~~~~
-This option is only valid if both width and height is given.
-Crop behaves
+This option is only used if both width and height is given.
+Crop behaves much
-much like `css background-position`_.
-The image is first rescaled to
+like `css background-position`_.
+The image is first rescaled to minimum values
-minimum values of height and width given, this will be equivalent to the
+of height and width given, this will be equivalent to the `padding box` in the
-`padding box` in the above text.
-After it is rescaled it will apply the
+above text.
+After it is rescaled it will apply the cropping options.
+There are
-cropping options.
-There are some differences to the `css
+some differences to the `css background-position`_:
-background-position`_:

 - Only % and px are valid lengths (units)
 - ``noop`` (No Operation) is a valid option which means there is no